 Accounting degrees will feature coursework, which is generally in essay form, and exams as forms of assessment.
-Other less common forms of assessments you should expect are groupwork activities and presentations, although these usually hold a lower impact on your grades.
+Other less common types of assessments you should expect are group work activities and presentations, although these usually hold a lower impact on your grades.
 However, the assessment information for the course can be known from the university prospectus.

 What skills will I expect to learn?